sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 +++
-title = "Don't run out of STEAM" author = "Stijn Dejongh" problem = "You find it difficult to decide what to do next, as you are unsure what would be the most beneficial choice for you." description = "Use the STEAM framework to evaluate the possible options, and assist in making an informed decision that suits your needs." type = "practice" categories = [
+title = "Don't run out of STEAM" author = "Stijn Dejongh" problem = "You often struggle with deciding what to do next, feeling uncertain about which choice would be most beneficial for you." description = "Employ a mental framework to evaluate your options systematically, aiding in making informed decisions that align with your goals and needs." type = "practice" categories = [
     "productivity",